-Katya Elise Henry Stuns In A Number of Bathing Suits From Her New Collection
+Katya Elise Henry Stuns In A Number Of Bathing Suits From Her New Collection

 “So much beauty,” a fourth person remarked.

-Katya has taken to social media to share multiple jaw-dropping looks this past week.
-Just earlier today, she dazzled her fans once again after rocking a red-hot thong bodysuit that flaunted her curvaceous physique, per The Inquisitr.
+Katya has taken to social media to share multiple jaw-dropping looks this week.
+Earlier today, she dazzled her fans once again after rocking a red thong bodysuit that flaunted her curvaceous physique, per The Inquisitr.
 That post has received more than 150,000 likes since going live.